eva100/hello-world/README.md

 Hi!

-I like to code, my favorite color is green ana my favorite food is pizza.
+I like to code, my favorite color is green and my favorite food is pizza.